Please read these important details:

 River Rats Water Adventure (Grades 3–5)

 Students will tour the Preserve’s habitats and learn about the Hillsborough River and the Floridan Aquifer System.
-Students will perform a biodiversity survey using dip nets to catch and identify the invertebrates and vertebrates that live in the waters of the Preserve.
+Students will perform a biodiversity survey using dip nets to catch and identify the invertebrates and vertebrates that live in the in the Hillsborough River.

-Students will learn about the Preserve, water conservation and pollution by creating a watershed model that represents their community.
+Students will gain an understanding about water conservation and pollution by creating a watershed model that represents their community.
 Once constructed, students will determine what happens to all the runoff and watch as pollution from one part of the watershed affects the entire watershed.
+Students will discuss ways of keeping pollution from entering our watershed.

 What’s In Your Water?
 (Grades 6–8)